 Beware divisive men

 - Now brothers, I urge you to watch out for men causing divisions and snares contrary to the teaching that you learned and turn away from them.

-- For word of your obedience has gone forth to all.
+- For word of your obedience went forth to all.
 Therefore, I rejoice over you.
-But I desire you to be wise in good, but innocent in evil.
+But I desire you to be wise in good yet innocent in evil.

 - And the God of peace will soon crush the Adversary under your feet.
-The grace of our Anointed Lord Jesus be with you.
+The grace of our Lord Jesus the Anointed be with you.
 Amen.

 Final greetings and closing

-- My fellow worker Timothy greets you, and Lucius, and Jason, and Sosipater my kinsmen.
+- My fellow worker Timothy greets you, also Lucius, and Jason, and Sosipater my kinsmen.

 - I, Tertius – the man who wrote down this letter – greet you in the Lord.

-- Gaius my host greets you, and all the church.
+- Gaius my host greets you, and the whole church.
 The steward of the city Erastus greets you, and the brother Quartus.

-- The grace of our Anointed Lord Jesus be with you all.
+- The grace of our Lord Jesus the Anointed be with you all.
 Amen.

-- but now having been revealed through prophetic Scriptures; according to the command of the God of ages, having been made known to all the gentiles for the obedience of faith
+- but now both having been revealed through prophetic scriptures according to the command of the God of ages, and having been made known to all the gentiles for the obedience of faith

 - to the only wise God through Jesus the Anointed, to whom be the glory through the ages.
 Amen.